What Is Bitcoin?

 Here are 5 fun facts about Bitcoin:

-- The first ever Bitcoin purchase was made in 2010 when a man named Laszlo Hanyecz bought two pizzas for 10,000 Bitcoins – an amount worth around $63 million USD today.
+- The first ever Bitcoin purchase was made in 2010 when a man named Laszlo Hanyecz bought two pizzas for 10,000 Bitcoins – an amount worth more than $640 million USD at Bitcoin’s peak price in 2021.
 Back then, that amount was only worth around $40 USD.

 - Bitcoin numbers are limited.
-The mining cap for Bitcoins is set at 21 million.
-As of January 2018, 80% of them have already been mined.
+The mining cap for Bitcoin is set at 21 million.

 - 40% of the total number of Bitcoins in circulation are owned by just 1000 people.